-Theatre Morgan students gain access to renowned playwrights and artists such as Morgan graduate and Tony Award nominated, Samm-Art Williams, actress/novelist Denise Nicholas, and Tony Award-Winner Trazana Beverley, Tony Award-Winner Andre DeShields, Nobel Prize for Literature-Winner Derek Walcott, Emmy Award-Winner Charles S. Dutton
+Theatre Morgan students gain access to renowned playwrights and artists such as Morgan graduate and Tony Award nominated, Samm-Art Williams, actress/novelist Denise Nicholas, Tony Award-Winner Trazana Beverley, Tony Award-Winner Andre DeShields, Nobel Prize for Literature-Winner Derek Walcott, Emmy Award-Winner Charles S. Dutton

 Carl J. Murphy Fine Arts Center